-- To ensure that children are safe from harm; - To ensure that any suspected abuse is acted upon; - To provide a safe environment, free from physical, emotional, verbal, or sexual abuse - To support parents and whanau to protect their children.
+- To ensure that children are safe from harm; - To ensure that any suspected abuse is acted upon; - To provide a safe environment, free from physical, emotional, verbal, or sexual abuse - To support parents and whānau to protect their children.

-This policy provides all He Whānau Manaaki employees, volunteers, contractors and caregivers that have ongoing contact with children, the principles to identify and respond to concerns of abuse and neglect and to understand their role in keeping children safe.
+This policy provides all He Whānau Manaaki employees, volunteers, and contractors that have ongoing contact with children, the principles to identify and respond to concerns of abuse and neglect and to understand their role in keeping children safe.